mmansion/UT_FMX_213/RESOURCES.md

     * 8am-10pm Monday-Thursday
     * 10am-8pm Friday
     * 12-3pm Saturday & Sunday
     * The Cage will be closed during:
-      - Spring Break: Saturday 3/7/19 - Sunday 3/15/20.
-        It is possible to reserve equipment over the Spring Break period.
+      * Spring Break: Saturday 3/7/19 - Sunday 3/15/20. <br>It is possible to reserve equipment over the Spring Break period.
-        You must reserve your equipment to be collected on Friday, 3/6/20 and return it on Monday, 3/16/20.
+      * You must reserve your equipment to be collected on Friday, 3/6/20 and return it on Monday, 3/16/20.
-      - During the last week of the semester, with no checkouts or reservations during exam week.
+      * During the last week of the semester, with no checkouts or reservations during exam week.
         All equipment must be returned no later than : Monday, 5/4/20

   * `IMPORTANT` You [must be registered here](https://docs.google.com/forms/d/e/1FAIpQLSfCaOgnGl64iKd4QC2o_JnODB6UMUoE0fcGozTgkR7yCFyRjA/viewform) before checking out any items from the cage.